 Becoming a better mom while being a mom

-Raising two wonderful totally different teenagers was not an easy task, when I look back from the day each one of my children were born, I realized now, who they were, and I think I knew it then too.
-Some people would say you start to get to know your child from the day they’re born, but I think I can say that God shows you who your child is on the day he or she is conceived in the womb.
+Raising two wonderful totally different teenagers was not an easy task, when I look back from the day each one of my children were born, I realized today, who they were, and I think I knew it then too.
+Some people would say you start to get to know your child from the day they’re born.
+But I think I can say that God shows you who your child is on the day he or she is conceived in the womb.
 I could not have been the mother I am now without God in my life.

 You see God literally showed me who my children were early on.
 I didn’t know at the time but as I think back, I remember the vision I’ve seen.
 I said to myself, “wow God was really showing me who my child is not only the sex of the child but who he is.